All Products

 Resource management

 • Reuse the Client instance: The Client instance is thread-safe.
-We recommend globally reusing a single instance throughout your application's lifecycle to avoid frequently creating and destroying it.
+Reuse a single instance throughout your application lifecycle to avoid unnecessary creation and teardown overhead.

-• Close resources: Although the SDK does not provide an explicit close() method, the underlying HTTP client automatically cleans up resources when the program exits.
+• Close resources: The SDK does not provide an explicit close() method.
+The underlying HTTP client automatically cleans up resources when the program exits.

 References